-Elite Training and Fitness Studio 111 Union St, Brooklyn, NY11231 On Union Street between Columbia and Van Brunt, Elite Training and Fitness Studio offers a wide variety of programming…More designed to boost your physical and mental wellbeing.
-There's something for just about everyone, whether you're a kid who wants to learn yoga, a 30-something who'd like nutrition counseling or a senior wanting to stay in shape.
+Elite Fitness Studio 111 Union Street (off Columbia), Carroll Gardens, NY11231 On Union Street between Columbia and Van Brunt, Elite Fitness Studio offers a wide variety of programming designed to…More boost your physical and mental wellbeing.
+There's something for everyone, whether you're a kid who wants to learn yoga, a 30-something who'd like nutrition counseling or a senior wanting to stay in shape.

 16 Handles 349 Court St, Brooklyn, NY11231 16 Handles allows customers to make their frozen yogurt the way they want.
 With 16 flavors to choose from, customers get…More to embellish their choice or choices with blueberries, kiwi, mango, strawberry and other toppings.
 Flavors include vanilla sky, birthday cake, coffee break, chocolate love affair, passion fruit tart and more.